The TCP port in the local host where the class binds.

 @property (nonatomic,readwrite,assign,getter=localPort,setter=setLocalPort:) int localPort; - (int)localPort; - (void)setLocalPort:(int)newLocalPort;

-#define PID_MQTT_LOCALPORT 27 IPWORKSMQ_EXTERNAL void* IPWORKSMQ_CALL IPWorksMQ_MQTT_Get(void *lpObj, int propid, int arridx, int *lpcbVal, int64 *lpllVal); IPWORKSMQ_EXTERNAL int IPWORKSMQ_CALL IPWorksMQ_MQTT_Set(void *lpObj, int propid, int arridx, const void *val, int cbVal);
+#define PID_REXEC_LOCALPORT 15 IPWORKS_EXTERNAL void* IPWORKS_CALL IPWorks_Rexec_Get(void *lpObj, int propid, int arridx, int *lpcbVal, int64 *lpllVal); IPWORKS_EXTERNAL int IPWORKS_CALL IPWorks_Rexec_Set(void *lpObj, int propid, int arridx, const void *val, int cbVal);

-Setting this property to 0 (default) enables the system to choose an open port at random.
-The chosen port will be returned by the LocalPort property after the connection is established.
+Setting it to 0 (default) enables the class to choose a port at random.
+The chosen port will be shown by the LocalPort property after the connection is established.

 LocalPort cannot be changed once a connection is made.
-Any attempt to set this property when a connection is active will generate an error.
+Any attempt to set the LocalPort property when a connection is active will generate an error.

 Use this property with caution.
 If you supply a value, it must be an available port on the system, or an error will be returned.
 Furthermore, the class always attempts to bind to a secure (sub 1000) port when the value of LocalPort is the default (0).
 If you supply your own value, make sure the remote system is configured to allow that particular value.

 This property is not available at design time.